RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 add more checks in the future.

-In addition, each Trust Anchor has a dedicated monitoring page showing statistics, validation warning and errors.
-Clicking one of the "Processed Items" links on the Trust Anchors page will take you to a page with a unique monitoring link for this Trust Anchor.
+In addition, each Trust Anchor has a dedicated monitoring page showing statistics, validation warnings and errors.
+Clicking one of the "Processed Items" links on the Trust Anchors page will take you to an overview with all checks and warnings for that trust anchor.

-If you want use a monitoring tool to get alerts about any issues, you can get the contents of this page using the unique link for a Trust Anchor and check for the for the span tag with the id "healthcheck-result".
-If the label reads "ALERT", your attention is required.
+You can set up your monitoring tool to check for the contents of this page.
+Using regular expressions, check for the label in the span tag with the id "healthcheck-result":

+   <span id="healthcheck-result">.*OK.*</span>
+   <span id="healthcheck-result">.*ALERT.*</span>

 Known Issues